CommandPost/CommandPost-Website/userguide/index.md

 ![CommandPost Accessibility Dialog Box](http://commandpost.io/assets/images/cp-accessibility-alert-01.png "CommandPost Accessibility Dialog Box")

-When you click OK, you'll then be presented with another alert:
+When you click **OK**, you'll then be presented with another alert:

 ![CommandPost Accessibility Dialog Box](http://commandpost.io/assets/images/cp-accessibility-alert-02.png "CommandPost Accessibility Dialog Box")

+When you click **Open System Preferences**, it will open the Accessibility section of the Security & Privacy System Preferences.

-...to be continued.
+To be continued...